 Actual pricing and costing: the €50k/month trap

-- Data Restore (Archive → Analytics): 0.10€/Gb.
-Bringing back 100 GB in hot tier = €10.
+- Data Restore (Archive → Analytics): billed per GB and moved to the hot tier.

-- Outgoing bandwidth: if you export logs to a third-party tool, egress Azure will be billed (first 100 GB free, then ~€0.08/GB).
+- Outbound bandwidth: Exporting logs to a third-party tool = Azure Egress billing (first GB free, then standard Azure rates).

-Realistic monthly cost calculation
+Realistic monthly cost estimate

-SME scenario 200 employees, hybrid cloud:
+Scenario: Small and medium-sized business with 200 employees, hybrid cloud:

 - Windows Event Logs (50 servers): 2 GB/day